desmid/mview/README.md

    Save the file.

-4. Finally, make sure that the `bin' folder containing the `mview' script (that you just edited) is on the user `PATH', and rehash or login again.
+4. Finally, make sure that the `bin` folder containing the `mview` script (that you just edited) is on the user `PATH`, and rehash or login again.

-   In our example, you would add `/usr/local/mview-1.66.1/bin' to the existing value of `PATH', or replace any older MView path.
+   In our example, you would add `/usr/local/mview-1.66.1/bin` to the existing value of `PATH`, or replace any older MView path.

 #### Windows